Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 ![Medallion Architecture in Databricks ](./images/file_structure_databricks_medallion_layer.png)

 4. dbt Project Structure and Configuration
-- Sample of a new dbt project file structure.
+a.
+Sample of a new dbt project file structure.
 Some important folder and files are:
 - models : where all the transformation script for medallion layer is placed.
 Each script might include a schema.yml script that configure testing of data quality, brief column description etc.

 example sql model script: